Yeah69/MrMeeseeks.DIE.Docs/docs/getting-started.md

 Now we are using abstractions and have a true dependency (i.e. `MrMeeseeks` depends on an instance of type `ILogger`).

-Please note that interfaces don't have to be configured to DIE-containers.
-If an interface has a single configured implementation, then DIE will chose this implementation when ever an instance of that interface is requested.
-For such an approach configuring interfaces explicitly isn't required.
-If an interface has multiple configured implementations, there are configuration options to resolve such situations, but this is a more advanced topic.
+Please note that mapping interaces to a specific implementation is only required if the interface has multiple configured implementations.
+If the interfaces has a single configured implementation, then DIE will automatically chose it.
+With multiple implementations a manually configured implementation choice is necessary, but that is a more advanced topic.

 ## Generated Code